Architectural Design

 At their most basic, door and window schedules are a list of the doors and windows in the project.
 The list will include detailed information about each door or window and often reference standard types for each.
 Reference tags in your plans and elevations connect the information in the schedules to a location in your project.

 In older drawing sets, door and window schedules were hosted in Excel and copied into drafting software.
 Today, they’re most often an auto-populated schedule hosted directly in the BIM model.
-Flexible databases, like Layer, give designers an intuitive interface to manage and quickly pull information from these schedules.
+Tools like Layer, give designers an intuitive interface to manage and quickly pull information from these schedules.

-When is the door and window schedule done?
+When is a door or window schedule created?

 When working with BIM software like Revit, it is easy to begin populating the door and window schedule during design development.
 Determining the door’s size, rating, panel type and frame type during design development gives the team an opportunity to review with the client and end users before issuing the drawings for bid.
 Similarly, the window’s dimensions and frame type should be identified during DD.